 demonstrate free speech.

-for public speaking.
-Even today, on a Sunday morning, it's not
+Park for public speaking.
+Even today, on a Sunday

-to enthusiasts expounding their views.
-Anyone can turn up
+their views.
+Anyone can turn up unannounced to speak

-unannounced to speak on any subject, as long as the police
+on any subject, as long as the police consider their

-på grunn av frykt for bomber fra Ira.
+Londonpå grunn av frykt for bomber fra IRA.

 Her, utenfor Tower of London er det lang kø

-torture and death, within these walls you will also discover
+place of torture and death, within these walls you will

-on a tour and hear their bloody tales, stand where famous
+Beefeater on a tour and hear their bloody tales, stand

-heads have rolled, learn the legend of the Tower's ravens,
+where famous heads have rolled, learn the legend of the

-storm the battlements, get to grips with swords and
+Tower's ravens, storm the battlements, get to grips with

 Read more at